JonathanKoerber/php_api/README.md

 ## This is a project to make an API in php useing docker.
+the project contains a nginx server, mariadb, running php 7.4 and lots of bugs.

 ## To Start
 clone repo and run